RavenPack/r-api/README.md

 ### Querying the Event Taxonomy

 This function allow to query the event taxonomy.

-Here is an example:
+*Example on ‘rpa’ Product:*

     payload_taxonomy = '{
       "topics": [],